joelouthan/Theologicus/src/doctrine-christ-saves/04-the-love-of-god.md

 Wretched man that I am!
 A wretched woman that she was!
 She did sinned.
 I will sin.
 That same sin that I have been forgiven of, I will do.
 Will there be condemnation in my future?

-We cannot speculate on the adulteress--what sins she committed.
+We cannot speculate on the adulteress — what sins she committed.
 But I will tell you this: I know that I know she had the Holy Spirit dwelling in her because God the Father had mercy on her, forgave her, and made his home in her.
 I know this because the Son of God, who is God, did not condemn her but died for her in her place for her sin.

 We know that the adulteress sinned.
 But we also know that because she had the Holy Spirit dwelling in her, the Father gave her the gift of repentance.
 And time and time again, no matter how deep the sin, Christ was instantly able and willing to forgive her.

 >1 John 1:9 (CSB) If we confess our sins, he is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.

-Turn to Christ, and you will be instantly forgiven.
-Not a drop of wrath is reserved for you--Christ drank the cup of wrath in full.
+Turn to Christ and be instantly forgiven.
+Not a drop of wrath is reserved for you, for Christ drank the cup of wrath in full.
 Not a bit of condemnation is held back for you for your future sins--when Christ died, all of your sins were future sins.
 You are secured.
 You are sealed.
 You are set free.
 You are forgiven.
 You are loved.
 You are a child of God.

 >Oh close and blessed union!
 Justified by God, accepted in Christ, condemnation there cannot be.
 I stand in the Divine presence as Joshua stood before the Lord, or as the woman stood before the Savior, charged, accused, guilty; but I am in the presence of him who, though now he sits upon the throne as my Judge, once hung upon the cross as my Savior.
 And, investing me with his own spotless robe, he proceeds to pronounce the sentence- "NO CONDEMNATION!"
 >